Miandrivazo

 - Zahamotel (luxe)

-About 12 kilometers from Mahajanga and 2 kilometers from the airport, it is a canyon basin of red, beige and lilac rock eroded into spikes, spirals and strange dunes.
+About 12 kilometers from Mahajanga and 2 kilometers from the airport, it is a canyon basin of red, beige, and lilac rock eroded into spikes, spirals, and strange dunes.
 The canyon is sandy with bottoms filled with large chunks of lilac-colored clay.
 It is a very beautiful place, with its jet of fresh water, and idyllic for camping.

-- Air Hôtel (Luxe)
+HOTEL- Air Hôtel (Luxe)